-This page highlights some of the research work undertaken by centre members that has had a direct impact on the improvement of laws and regulations regarding corporations and the financial market.
+This page highlights some of the research work undertaken by members of the corporate law and financial regulation program that has had a direct impact on the improvement of laws and regulations regarding corporations and the financial markets.

 Dispute Resolution in the Financial System